 Immunotherapy is a treatment approach in which drugs or cells are used to redirect a patient’s own immune system to recognize and kill tumor cells.
 Recently, great successes were seen with antibody-based drugs that work by releasing the molecular “brakes” that prevent immune cells from eliminating tumor cells.
 These antibodies work either by unleashing the activity of the immune cells directly, or by removing obstacles from the tumor cells.
 The treatments listed below are all examples of immunotherapies.

 Another immune system-based approach, adoptive T cell therapy, makes use of immune system cells called T cells, which can target and kill tumor cells.
 First, T cells are harvested from a patient’s tumor.
 Many copies of the T cells are produced in the laboratory, and then billions of the cells are transferred intravenously back into the patient’s bloodstream.
 These T cells specifically target and kill tumor cells, but are not numerous or strong enough to eradicate the entire tumor.
 To help the body make even more copies of these tumor-specific T cells in the bloodstream, the patient is given chemotherapy to deplete ordinary T cells prior to the tumor-specific T cells’ reintroduction, and then given a high dose of the protein IL-2 to stimulate T cell growth after the T cells’ reintroduction.
-This therapy is still highly experimental.
+This therapy is still highly investigational.